-The Research Ethics Board (REB) exists to ensure proper ethical procedures are employed in research that involves human subjects.
+The Research Ethics Board (REB) exists to ensure proper ethical procedures are employed in research that involves human participants.
 Our guidelines are extracted from the Tri Council Policy Statement (TCPS; for more information see Canadian Guidelines).
-Researchers wishing to conduct research involving human subjects must have their project approved by the REB before active research begins.
+Researchers wishing to conduct research involving human participants must have their project approved by the REB before active research begins.

 The following tutorial will give both researchers and members of the REB very helpful insight into the criteria considered in the process of granting ethics approval.